Steve Witkoff: Middle East

 Witkoff's approach differed from traditional diplomatic methods, as he, joined by McGurk on speakerphone from Qatar, applied pressure on Israeli Prime Minister Benjamin Netanyahu to finalize the deal, stressing that Trump wanted the deal done, achieving in the final weeks what had been in negotiation for nearly a year.
-The New York Times wrote: "It was a vivid example of cooperation between two men representing bitter political rivals.
+The New York Times wrote, "It was a vivid example of cooperation between two men representing bitter political rivals.
 Rarely if ever have teams of current and new presidents of different parties worked together at such a high-stakes moment, with the fate of American lives and the future of a devastating war hanging in the balance."

 On January 29, 2025, Witkoff arrived in Israel and made a rare entry by an American official into Gaza to personally oversee the ceasefire between Israel and Hamas.

 On March 2, 2025, the Israeli government stopped the entry of goods and supplies into the Gaza Strip.
 The office of prime minister Netanyahu claimed they were acting upon a proposal Witkoff had originally presented.
-The new plan does not mention an Israeli retreat from positions in Gaza after half of the hostages have been released in phase one of the 2025 Gaza war ceasefire.
+The new plan did not mention an Israeli retreat from positions in Gaza after half of the hostages had been released in phase one of the 2025 Gaza war ceasefire.
 The existence of a "Witkoff-plan" had not been confirmed by Washington as of March 3, 2025.